SEO

 Slash at the end of files are considered duplicate

 This is something that you necessarily need to understand.
-If there are file names either with a forward slash or without one, it will definitely be deemed to be as ‘duplicate’.
+If there are file names either with a forward slash or without one, they will definitely be deemed to be a ‘duplicate’.
 In case your specific webpage can be directly obtained by abcd.com/shoes and abcd.com/shoes/, you will fall into the copied content issue.
 In case the actual URL is /shoes/ then the server will possibly redirect /shoes to /shoes/.

 Disparate protocols will also be a thing of concern

 This is when the issue of copied content gets real.
 Mueller opines that Google will consider both the same page as 2 separate pages if you make the error of writing the same URL with a distinct protocol.
 For instance, abcd.com will be considered as a different page from abcd.com.
-If you have 301 redirects which can handle this matter, you will be probably fine.
+If you have 301 redirects that can handle this matter, you will be probably fine.
 But in case you don’t, Google may consider this as an issue.
 This could become a huge issue in the long run.

 Can a competitor puzzle Google?